-It is home, of course, to the famous Ealing Films, and was home, 200 years ago, to Spencer Perceval, the only British Prime Minister to have been assassinated.
+It is home, of course, to the famous Ealing Studios, and was home also, 200 years ago, to Spencer Perceval, the only British Prime Minister to have been assassinated.
 A grateful nation awarded his widow the enormous sum of £50,000, and his daughters continued to live in Ealing, at Pitshanger Manor in Walpole Park, until the last one died in 1898 or 1899.
 Lady Byron, Lord Byron’s widow, ran a famous school in Ealing for disadvantaged boys.
 There was also Dr Nicholas’ school, whose famous old boys included Cardinal Newman and Thomas Huxley.

 Ealing of course has a Brunel connection.
 His Great Western Railway goes right through the centre, and the Wharnecliff Viaduct at Hanwell is one of the best viaducts on the GWR.